Schofield88/CV/README.md

 ## Nutshell

 **Back-end:** _Ruby_ is my back-end language, as well as being the primary language I trained in.
 It was through Ruby that I was taught object-oriented programming and design principles.
-As my time at Makers Academy progressed, I used _Sinatra_, then _Rails_ as frameworks for web development.
+As my time at Makers Academy <span font-family="AmericanTypewriter-Bold">progressed</span>, I used _Sinatra_, then _Rails_ as frameworks for web development.
 Following the conclusion of the course, I moved into _Node_ and _Express.js_ as I pursued a dive into the JavaScript Everywhere paradigm.

 **Front-end:** _HTML/CSS_ and _JavaScript (ES5)_ were covered at Makers  on the front-end, and I have to admit that I absolutely despised JS after coming to it from Ruby.
 However, at the end of the course it occurred to me that I did not, in fact, hate it; just that it wasn't as syntactically-undemanding as something like Ruby or Python.
 With that particular block out of the way, I decided that my JavaScript simply wasn't good enough and made it a priority to revise and explore the language.
 I began by teaching myself _ES6+_, with a view to moving rapidly into _React_.
 React had been used by a number of other project teams on the course, but I had no clue what it was.